-Question: Define the two most famous type of Kernels.
+Question: Define the 2 most popular types of kernels.

-Answer: Though there are many types of kernels, only two of them considered in use.
+Answer: Though there are many types of kernels, only 2 of them are the most popular:

 - Monolithic Kernel

-Monolithic Kernel: In this type of kernel all the User services and kernel services reside in the same memory space.
-The old operating system would use this type of kernels some examples are Linux, Windows 95, 98, Unix, etc.
+Monolithic Kernel: In this type of OS kernel, all the user services and kernel services reside in the same memory space.
+Old operating systems would use this type of kernel.
+Some examples are Windows 95, 98, and Unix.
+Linux also uses it.